fionacyu/qmpbsa_benchmark/README.md

 | TYK2     | 16       |

 # Data Layout
-- `qmpbsa_results.xlsx`: contains all the gas phase and solvation energies for all targets.
-All energies listed therein are in kJ/mol

 - `spe` contains data related to single point energy calculations with EXESS

 - `pbsa` contains data related to poisson boltzmann surface area calculations